Ayndrs/CSCE435_Project_2024/Report.md

 #### Sample Sort:
 #### Merge Sort:
 #### Radix Sort:

-### 2b.
-Pseudocode for each parallel algorithm
-- For MPI programs, include MPI calls you will use to coordinate between processes

 ### 2c.
 Evaluation plan - what and how will you measure and compare
 - Input sizes, Input types